Drew Struzan: 1990s–2000s: Established career

-2010s
+2010s: Later career

+Struzan came out of retirement in 2012 to do a collaboration with Mondo for a cover of Stephen King's The Dark Tower.
+The resulting poster was based on the version created by Struzan originally as an easter egg for the 2007 adaptation of The Mist.

-The 2013 documentary, Drew: The Man Behind The Poster, directed by Erik Sharkey, examines Struzan's life and work, and features interviews with filmmakers and actors involved with films for which Struzan has done poster work, including Frank Darabont, Harrison Ford, George Lucas, Michael J. Fox, Steve Guttenberg, Guillermo del Toro, Steven Spielberg and Thomas Jane.
+The 2013 documentary Drew: The Man Behind the Poster, directed by Erik Sharkey, examines Struzan's life and work, and features interviews with filmmakers and actors involved with films for which Struzan has done poster work, including Frank Darabont, Harrison Ford, George Lucas, Michael J. Fox, Steve Guttenberg, Guillermo del Toro, Steven Spielberg and Thomas Jane.
 The film was scored by award-winning composer Ryan Shore.

-Struzan came out of retirement to design posters for the 2015 documentary Batkid Begins: The Wish Heard Around The World and Star Wars: The Force Awakens.
+Struzan came out of retirement again to design posters for the 2015 documentary Batkid Begins: The Wish Heard Around The World and Star Wars: The Force Awakens.

 In December 2017, to celebrate Struzan's 70th birthday, Robert Townson, Varèse Sarabande and the Golden State Pops Orchestra produced the tribute The Magnificent Movie Poster World of Drew Struzan – live in concert which featured Struzan's artwork displayed to the live orchestral performance of associated film music.
 The performance included composers Thomas Newman, John Debney, Brian Tyler, Marco Beltrami, Robert Folk, and Michael Kosarin, as guest conductors.

-In January 2019, for the release of How to Train Your Dragon: The Hidden World Struzan came out of retirement again to create three separate posters for the How To Train Your Dragon film trilogy.
+In January 2019, for the release of How to Train Your Dragon: The Hidden World Struzan came out of retirement again to create three separate posters for the How to Train Your Dragon film trilogy.
 This series followed the exclusive Comic-Con poster Struzan did for the release of How to Train Your Dragon 2 in 2013.

 Published in 2019, Struzan illustrated the book A Bloody Business ISBN 978-1785657702 about prohibition and organized crime, written by his wife Dylan Struzan.

 Creative process

-To create his finished work projects, Struzan starts by sketching out drawings on gessoed illustration board, then tinting the draftsmanship with airbrushed acrylic paint, finishing up the highlights and other details with colored pencils and more airbrush if needed.
+To create his finished work projects, Struzan started by sketching out drawings on gessoed illustration board, then tinting the draftsmanship with airbrushed acrylic paint, finishing up the highlights and other details with colored pencils and more airbrush if needed.
 The gessoed foundation allows Struzan the luxury of being able to accommodate any requested changes to the work.
 Preferring to work on a 1 to 1 scale, Struzan's one-sheet work would be approximately 27 x 40 inches, the size of a printed movie poster.
-Working from reference photographs and live models, Struzan has been known, at times, to include depictions of himself, family members and friends in his work.
-He is known for working very quickly; typically takes him a week to two weeks to finish a painting.
-With the theatrical release of the Star Wars special editions, Struzan created the three panel triptych within the limited four-week deadline.
-The poster artwork for John Carpenter's 1982 remake of The Thing was created overnight, having received that assignment less than a day before the finished poster was needed.
+Working from reference photographs and live models, Struzan has been known at times to include depictions of himself, family members, and friends in his work.
+He is known for working very quickly, as it typically takes him a week to two weeks to finish a painting.
+With the theatrical release of the Star Wars special editions, Struzan created the three-panel triptych within the limited four-week deadline.
+The poster artwork for John Carpenter's 1982 remake of The Thing was created overnight, Struzan having received that assignment less than a day before the finished poster was needed.